duinoWitchery/hd44780/README.md

 functions provided by hd44780 are common across all i/o subclasses.
 The most most significant extensions being:
 - ability to modify the libraries expected command execution times.
-- API functions return a status to indicate whether not successful
+- API functions return a status to indicate whether successful
-- ability to tell if lcd initialized failed
+- ability to tell if lcd initialization failed
 - ability to read data or status from the LCD (requires r/w control)
 - ability to tell if sending a raw command to the LCD failed